-We keep circling around these same questions without really digging into any one of them.
-And, more importantly, without teaching our kids about any one of these things!
+You keep circling around these same questions without really digging into any one of them.
+And, more importantly, without teaching your child about any one of these things!

-And the reality is that this is harmful to our kids because they need our help and our guidance.
+And the reality is that this is harmful to your child because she needs your help and your guidance.

-And there's a chance that we are over-complicating things.
+The good news: There's a chance that you are over-complicating things.

 For help getting started, click the image below to get your FREE checklist for moms of new(ish) digital kids.
 It's super helpful and you can start using it right now!

-What we need to teach our kids about the online world all comes down to four prongs.
+What you need to teach your child about the online world all comes down to four prongs.

-While this topic is absolutely layered and nuanced, my research has shown that what we need to teach our kids about the online world all comes down to four prongs.
-This is exactly what we're going to dig into in this article.
+While this topic is absolutely layered and nuanced, my research has shown that what you need to teach your child about the online world all comes down to four prongs.
+This is exactly what you're going to dig into in this article.

 Before we get started ...

-But, you are so in the right place if you are:
+But, you are so in the right place if:

 If this is the place for you, then read on, I'm so glad you're here.